What Happens to Excess Proceeds From a Foreclosure Sale

 You can apply to either the foreclosure trustee or the court to get the foreclosure excess proceeds.

 Again, the procedures for distributing and claiming surplus funds after a foreclosure sale differ from state to state.
-And claiming surplus funds is sometimes a complicated process that can be confusing for homeowners, especially after the stress of going through a foreclosure.
+Claiming surplus funds is sometimes a complicated process that can be confusing for homeowners, especially after the stress of going through a foreclosure.

 Talk to a lawyer if you need help getting the excess money after a foreclosure.
 Foreclosure lawyers often handle surplus funds claims, ensuring that foreclosed homeowners recover the money they're entitled to after a foreclosure.

-What Happens to Surplus Funds if I Don't Claim Them?
+What Happens If I Don't Claim Foreclosure Surplus Funds?

 How to Find Out If Your Foreclosure Resulted in Excess Proceeds

-Typically, if a foreclosure sale has surplus funds, the trustee or other sale officer has to send a notice to the foreclosed homeowner's last known address.
+Typically, if a foreclosure sale has surplus funds, the trustee or other sale officer must send a notice to the foreclosed homeowner's last known address.
 But the last known address is usually the foreclosed property.

 Track the Foreclosure Process to Learn About Surplus Funds